limyunkai19/pistrap/README.md

 Raspberry Pi bootstrapping script.
 A quick way to setup your Pi.

-see limyunkai.com for more a more detail installation workflow and usage.

 ## Usage
 Change the `pistrap.conf` file according to your desire configuration.